ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 title: Apache Ignite on .NET 5
 ---

-.NET 5 is out!
-Does it work with Apache Ignite?
+Exploring .NET 5 with Apache Ignite

+# Ignite + .NET 5

+Official .NET 5 support will be announced in Ignite 2.10, but preliminary testing shows that everything works as expected on Windows and Linux.

 # Top-level statements